micropython/micropython/docs/reference/speed_python.rst

 used for communication with a device.
 A typical driver will create the buffer in the constructor and use it in its I/O methods which will be called repeatedly.

-The MicroPython libraries typically provide optional support for pre-allocated buffers.
+The MicroPython libraries typically provide support for pre-allocated buffers.
+For example, objects which support stream interface (e.g., file or UART) provide ``read()`` method which allocate new buffer for read data, but also a ``readinto()`` method to read data into an existing buffer.
-For example the ``uart.readinto()`` method allows two options for its argument, an integer or a buffer.
-If an integer is supplied it will read up to that number of bytes and return the outcome: this implies that a buffer is created with a corresponding memory allocation.
-Providing a pre-allocated buffer as the argument avoids this.
-See the code fragment in :ref:`Caching object references <Caching>` below.

 Floating Point
 ~~~~~~~~~~~~~~